robrwo/Plack-Middleware-EmulateOPTIONS/README.md

 Future releases may only support Perl versions released in the last ten years.

-If you need this module on Perl v5.14, please use one of the v0.3.x versions of this module.
-Significant bug or security fixes may be backported to those versions.

 # SOURCE

 The development version is on github at [https://github.com/robrwo/Plack-Middleware-EmulateOPTIONS](https://github.com/robrwo/Plack-Middleware-EmulateOPTIONS)